svallero/cloud-accounting/README.md

 - yum install MySQL-python --enablerepo=epel

+and other modules you better get from Pypi because in yum are broken...
+- pip install pika
+- pip install python-daemon

 INSTALL

 The python way (as root, though the daemons will run as unprivileged user "mnemos"):